elaplas/data_structure_and_algos/c++/concepts/terms_in_programming.md

 - Elements follow strict weak ordering
 - Examples are set (key and value are the same), map
 - Insertion to and deletion from the end of container is O(log n)
-- Insertion to and deletion from the end of container is constant time in best case and linear in worse case
+- Insertion to and deletion is constant time in best case and linear in worse case

 Allocator aware container: